containerbuildsystem/osbs-docs/docs/users.rst

-As described in :ref:`cachito-integration`, it is possible to use cachito to download a tarball with an upstream project and its dependencies and make it available for usage in the working directory used during an OSBS build.
+As described in :ref:`cachito-integration`, it is possible to use cachito to download a tarball with an upstream project and its dependencies and make it available for usage during an OSBS build.

 remote_source
 ~~~~~~~~~~~~~